shajra/haskell-hls-nix/README.md

 To learn more about writing Nix expressions for Cabal and Stack projects, see the [Nixpkgs guide on configuring Haskell packages](https://haskell4nix.readthedocs.io/).

 Authoring a Nix expression isn't a lot of code, but it's not as simple as one line, so this project provides some examples to help follow along.
-We have [one for Cabal](./examples/example-cabal), and [another for Stack](./examples/example-stack).
+We have one for Cabal]], and [another for Stack](./examples/example-stack).
 The Nix expressions in these examples include generous inline comments for guidance.
 We'll use these examples to illustrate some steps.

 The code between these two examples is largely the same, and both have a dependency on the ICU C library for Unicode support, so these projects may likely not compile outside a Nix shell with Cabal or Stack alone (unless you happened to have installed globally the ICU library and header files).